remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

     - Pop1_001.R2.fq.gz (trimmed, reverse)

-~~I believe our sequences are already trimmed - I see the barcode assigned to each sequence, but I don't see the overhang or the padding sequence; additionally, the sequence files are named ...R1... and ...R2... which makes me think they are trimmed~~
+~~I believe our sequences are already trimmed - I see the barcode assigned to each sequence, but I don't see the overhang or the padding sequence; additionally, the sequence files are named ...R1... and ...R2... which makes me think they are trimmed~~ SEQUENCES ARE NOT TRIMMED, they contain both the padding sequences and the overhangs.
+See 4.

-Assuming we have the trimmed sequences, we need to do the following to comply with dDocent name convention:
+~~Assuming we have the trimmed sequences,~~ we need to do the following to comply with dDocent name convention:

 1) replace **R1_001.fastq.gz** with **.R1.fq.gz** ```sed 's/_R1_001.fastq.gz/.R1.fq.gz/g'```
 2) eliminate the underscores ```sed 's/_//g'```